-A dental filling on the other hand is a procedure that is restorative or repair after the damage has been done.
+On the other hand, a dental filling is a procedure that is restorative or repairs after the damage has been done.
 The procedure involves filling the hole that has been created out of the decay.
-The decay is initially removed before the filling material is applied.
-The filling material options include composite, amalgam or gold among others.
+The decay is initially removed before the dental filling material is applied.
+The filling material options include composite, amalgam, or gold, among others.

-The process of application of dental fillings is similar to sealant.
-However, the decaying part must be first cleaned and the decay removed before the materials applied.
+The process of application of dental fillings is similar to the sealant.
+However, the decaying part must be first cleaned and the decay removed before the materials are applied.
 Ultraviolet light is also used to harden the surface before the patient’s bite is adjusted to complete the procedure.

 The main difference between the two is the longevity of the applied intervention.
-A sealant is only expected to last not more than a year while fillings can last up to ten years.
-The sealant is preventive while the filling is a form of damage repair.
+A sealant is only expected to last not more than a year, while fillings can last up to ten years.
+The sealant is preventive, while the filling is a form of damage repair.